vl-flask/test-slate/add-domain.md

 **Request URL**: `{BASE_URL}/api/enterprise/v1/domain/`

-This API request adds an internet domain to the Breach Report account associated with the secret API key from the request header.
+This API request adds an internet domain to the Breach Report account associated with the API key from the request header.

-**Domain check** returns a response code and a status message.
+The request returns a response code and a status message.

 How to construct the request:
 1. Include the API key in the request header.